 sudo apt remove kodi kodi-bin

-If you also want to remove the configuration files, use the following command instead:
+If you need to remove Kodi’s configuration files as well, the command changes slightly:

 sudo apt remove --purge kodi kodi-bin

-For users who have installed the LaunchPAD PPA and want to remove it, use the following command:
+For users who have added the Kodi LaunchPAD PPA and wish to remove it, the following commands will do the job:

 sudo add-apt-repository --remove ppa:team-xbmc/ppa -y